-Pak ngah's works exibit the characteristic of "hybridity" as an additional essential attribute.
+Pak Ngah's works exhibit the characteristic of "hybridity" as an additional essential attribute.
 His musical arrangements are a fusion of local and global influences, such as those of Indian, Chinese, and Latin American, apart from western styles.
-Similar to the concept of K-Pop, the blending of Eastern and Western styles produces an unique sound and visual experience that attracted local and international audiences (Ganghariya & Kanozia, 2020).
+Similar to the concept of K-Pop, the blending of Eastern and Western styles produces a unique sound and visual experience that attracted local and international audiences (Ganghariya & Kanozia, 2020).